-Katavi National Park Camping Safaris 34
+Katavi National Park Family Safaris 163

 There are two or three major pools where the hippos are packed in very tightly in a very small area.
 The main pool at the ranger post sometimes contains as many as 3200 hippos, whilst a similar number will be in a nearby pool.
 Sharing these shrinking pools of water during the dry season are some good sized crocodiles and maribou storks, which pull the wriggling catfish out of the mud too.

 The park can be accessed through Charter flights from Dar or Arusha.
 By road a tough but spectacular day's drive from Mbeya (550 km/340 miles), or in the dry season only from Kigoma (390 km/240 miles).From Dar Es Salaam, it is possible to reach Mpanda by train via Tabora.
 From there, any public transport will take you to Sitalike where game drives are arranged.
 However, if you’re travelling overland, set aside ample amount of time to get there and back.

 - Nature walks, game driving and camping safaris.